Evaluate Custom Speech accuracy

 - Sign in to the Custom Speech portal.

-- Navigate to Speech-to-text > Custom Speech > Testing.
+- Navigate to Speech-to-text > Custom Speech > [name of project] > Testing.

 - Click Add Test.